iit-neutrino/AGRIYA/README.md

 * _COVARIANCEFILETHEO_ file used for the fit has as many rows and columns as the number of isotopes which is currently 5
 * _THEORETICALIBDYIELDSFILE_ can be used to input the theoretical IBD yields for a given isotope
 * The IBD yield values for a given isotope is only used if it is not used as a floating parameter

+## Package name
+The word `AGRIYA` in Sanskrit means foremost, large, or important.